PalladioSimulator/Palladio-Build-MavenParent/README.md

 ```

 ## Update site / JavaDoc
 To define an update site, you have to create a POM with packaging type `eclipse-repository` and place a `category.xml` besides it.
 You can edit this file using the default Eclipse editors.
 The resulting update site will be placed in `target/repository`.

-The JavaDoc files will be placed in a `javadoc` folder inside the repository.
+JavaDoc generation is opt-in.
+Depending on your needs, you can enable it by setting the following properties:

-The generation of update site JavaDoc is opt-in.
-Set the `generateJavaDocForUpdatesite` property for release builds, or whenever update site JavaDoc needs to be generated.
+* `generateJavaDocForUpdatesite`: Generate update site JavaDoc (typically used for release builds).
+The JavaDoc files will be placed in `target/repository/javadoc`.
-Per-bundle JavaDoc is also opt-in.
-Set the `generateJavaDocPerBundle` property to trigger the generation of bundle-specific JavaDoc in each bundle's `target/javadoc` folder and package it as a JavaDoc archive (`-javadoc.jar`) in each bundle's `target` folder.
+* `generateJavaDocPerBundle`: Generate bundle-specific JavaDoc in each bundle's `target/javadoc` folder and package it as a JavaDoc archive (`-javadoc.jar`) in each bundle's `target` folder.